 But there is mounting evidence to suggest that obesity does play a role in higher risk of breast cancer recurrence

-But there is mounting evidence to suggest that obesity does play a role in cancer in the other breast
+There is mounting evidence to suggest that obesity does play a role in developing cancer in the other breast

 A collaborating team of researchers including those from Stanford, New York University (NYU), Sloan-Kettering, and the University of Texas MD Anderson Cancer Center among others studied the relationship between body mass index and the risk of contralateral (the other side) breast cancer.
 The same research teams had previously showed that obese postmenopausal women with estrogen receptor (ER)-negative breast cancer have a five-fold higher risk of contralateral breast cancer compared with normal weight women.

 In the new findings researchers confirmed that women with an estrogen receptor-negative first primary cancer who are obese at the first diagnosis or who experience a large weight gain afterward should be watched with “heightened surveillance,” for risk of secondary cancer from obesity.(5)

 A better lifestyle and controlling body weight in breast cancer survivorship

 We place particular emphasis on an anti-inflammatory diet and lifestyle, and biologic agents that quiet the inflammatory pathways since inflammation has been found to foster the growth of cancer cells.

 Most of our patients have already been through the rigors of conventional treatments but either experienced untoward side effects or unsatisfactory outcomes as the cancer continued to grow.
 The sooner we begin treatment, the better, since there is usually less damage to the immune system and to the vital organs.
 Your body then has a better chance to recover.

 Our program emphasizes the concept of Thriving While Surviving.
 We strive to transform cancer from an acute disease into more of a chronic illness, one that can be lived with for many months or even years.